Ohio State Buckeyes football

 The Ohio State Buckeyes football team represents the Ohio State University in American football.
 They compete in the NCAA Division I Football Bowl Subdivision (FBS) as a member of the Big Ten Conference.
-The 102,780-capacity Ohio Stadium, located on campus in Columbus, has been the Buckeyes' home field since 1922.
+The 102,780 person capacity Ohio Stadium, located on campus in Columbus, has been the Buckeyes' home field since 1922.

-The Buckeyes claim nine national championships, including seven from the major wire-service selectors: AP Poll and/or Coaches' Poll.
+The Buckeyes claim nine national championships including seven from the major wire-service selectors: AP Poll or Coaches' Poll.
 The program has also captured 41 conference championships (2 OAC and 39 Big Ten), 10 division championships, and has compiled 10 undefeated seasons, including six perfect seasons (no losses or ties).
 Seven players have received the Heisman Trophy (second all-time), with the program holding the distinction of having the only two-time winner (Archie Griffin) of the award.

 As of 2025, the Ohio State football program was valued at $2–2.5 billion, the highest valuation of any such program in the country.
 Notable team symbols include the Brutus Buckeye mascot and two fight songs: "Across the Field" and "Buckeye Battle Cry".
-Ohio State's fiercest and most important rivalry is with the Michigan Wolverines.
+Ohio State's most important rivalry is with the Michigan Wolverines.

-As of September 1st, 2025, Ohio State is currently ranked number 1.